 - Who will be helping you plan the meetup if anyone?

 - How many people would you like to have, or plan on having attend the meetup?

 - How much will the meetup cost.
 This will give people an idea of what they will have to spend.

 Get other Smuleans involved in your meetup!
 There are plenty of places to find likeminded Smuleans on our website, in our apps, or within friendly fan-made groups.
 A great way to promote your Meetup is with a Facebook Event or by using Meetup.com so that people can RSVP!
 This will also help you figure out how many people will be showing up to the shindig.

 Once the meetup is planned and promoted, you may want to gather information for T-shirts of people who are committed to attending the meetup.
-We have two types of shirts – Men’s and Women’s.
+Our shirts are uni-sex!

 Once you’ve gathered this information you will need to send an e-mail to us at firstname.lastname@example.org at least two weeks prior to the meetup in order for Smule to be able to send T-shirts of the right sizes.
 Please include the following in that e-mail: